The Maiden and the Boy who Vanished

 Leaving the forest of gold, they reached a wood where all the trees were of silver.
 Animals of various kinds crowded around the youth.
 He spoke to each one and stroked and petted them.
 Meanwhile the girl broke off a branch of silver from one of the trees.

 When the young stranger had said good-bye to all his friends, he returned by the paths he had come.
-Arriving at the foot of the opening to the castle room, he began to rise, she coming silently after, holding on to his mantle.
+Arriving at the foot of the opening to the castle room, he began to rise, she coming silently after.
 Up they went higher and higher, until they reached the opening to the room in the castle.
 The floor closed up behind them without a trace.
 The girl returned to her place by the fire, where she was sitting when the young man approached.

 "All my farewells have been spoken," said he.
 "Now we can have supper."